 Tips and Overtime Could Be Tax-Free (Partially)

 From 2025 to 2028, you can deduct up to $25,000 for qualified tips you receive.
 This applies to both W-2 employees and 1099-K contractors.
-Just be aware, it starts to phase out if your income is above $150,000 ($300,000 for joint returns).
+Just be aware, not available for MFS filers.
+Phaseout starts at $150,000 (single) / $300,000 (joint).

 Similarly, you might be able to deduct up to $12,500 ($25,000 for joint returns) for qualified overtime pay.
-That’s a direct reward for putting in those extra hours!

 Changes Coming in 2026 and Future Tax Years